Sadik/SubjectBot/README.md

 # SubjectBot

-This Bot is reading the chat messages and recognizes the subject people were talking about.
+This Bot is reading the chat messages and analyzes the text for specific infrmation (NER).
 Note: The Bot needs to have access to messages.

 Dependencies: